Changjin County

-Changjin County is a mountainous county in South Hamgyong Province, North Korea.
+Changjin or Jangjin is a mountainous county in South Hamgyong Province, North Korea.

 Geography

 Changjin lies on the Rangrim and Pujŏllyong ranges, and most of the county sits atop the Kaema Plateau.
 Due to this location, Changjin has a particularly cold climate.
 The highest point is Ryŏnhwasan (련화산).
 The chief stream is the Changjin River.
 Lake Changjin is a large reservoir in Changjin County.